Clutter has crept back into your life, and you’re disappointed in yourself for letting it happen.

 You’re suffocating in things.
 Pots, pans, chopping boards, tools, toys, messy bedrooms, papers, boxes, you name it.
 No matter how much you tidy, things seem to keep creeping back into your space.

-From a mental standpoint, you’re just playing defense and no offense.
-Meaning that you only have time to do reactionary tasks and you resent your situation because you desire to be proactive and do things that you want to do.
+From a mental standpoint, you’re just playing defence and no offence, which means that you only have time to do reactionary tasks and you resent your situation because you desire to be proactive and do things that you want to do.

 You have a list within a list within a list.
 On top of that, you use your email inbox as another reminder of all the things you have to do.